 Make today the last day you get pushed around.

-1. Establishing a Custody/Visitation Order.
 Not having a custody/visitation order is potentially a dangerous situation, since your ex might not want to co-operate on visitation.
-Your ex may decide to simply keep the children with them, and not let you see them absent a court order.
+Your ex may decide to simply keep the children with them and not let you see them without a court order.
 Getting an order in place can avoid expensive problems later.

-2. Best Interests of the Children.
 What is best for the children will be the key factor in determining a custody and visitation plan.
-The age of the children, who has been looking after them, where the parents live, are just a few of the many factors used to determine this.
-Knowing what a Court will likely order can help you negotiating with your ex in mediation.
+The age of the children, who has been looking after them, and where the parents live, are just a few of the many factors used to determine this.
+Knowing what a Court will likely order can help you negotiate with your ex in mediation.

-3. Modification.
-Typically the first custody is only temporary and is just the first step in the process.
+Typically the first custody order is only temporary and is just the initial step in the process.
 You and your ex will be parents for the rest of your lives, and until the children are at least 18 the Courts can be involved.
-You may need a formal evaluation, or may settle in mediation.
+You may need a formal evaluation, or you may settle in mediation.
 In any event, you need to have someone on your side who understands the process and the basis for child custody and visitation decisions.

-5. Custody and Visitation.
-The Court’s primary consideration for a Custody and Visitation plan is the best interests of the children, and determining that can be a length and difficult process.
-The more you and your ex agree on custody and visitation, the more control the two of you of you will have over the final plan.
+The Court’s primary consideration for a Custody and Visitation plan is the best interests of the children.
+Determining a plan can be a lengthy and difficult process.
+The more you and your ex agree on custody and visitation, the more control the two of you will have over the final plan.
 But you don’t need to agree on everything your ex wants, and you don’t need to get pushed around.
 If you have limited visitation, we can help you understand how to improve the situation.